celento/sent2vec/README.md

 The method uses a simple but efficient unsupervised objective to train distributed representations of sentences.
 The algorithm outperforms the state-of-the-art unsupervised models on most benchmark tasks, and on many tasks even beats supervised models, highlighting the robustness of the produced sentence embeddings, see [*the paper*](https://arxiv.org/abs/1703.02507) for more details.

 # Setup & Requirements
-Our code builds upon [Facebook's FastText library](https://github.com/facebookresearch/fastText), see also their nice documentation and python interfaces.
+The code builds upon [Facebook's FastText library](https://github.com/facebookresearch/fastText), see also their nice documentation and python interfaces.

 To compile the library, simply run a `make` command.